 Customer intelligence is the collection and analysis of customer data for a holistic understanding of your customers that evolves with them over time.

-With customer intelligence, you’ll not only understand the “who, what, when, and where” of customer behavior, you’ll also understand the “why.”
-Understanding why is key to making strong business decisions that ensure your company will stand the test of time.
+With customer intelligence, you’ll not only understand the “who, what, when, and where” of customer behavior, but you’ll also understand the “why.”
+Understanding why customers behave the way they do can help you make strong business decisions and best practices to ensure your company’s longevity.

 Customer analytics